Morris Maddocks: Life

 His experience in the church began when five laypeople visited him at St Martin's, Scarborough, in 1963 and together they prayed for the healing of the sick.
 His key understanding of Christian healing was, "Jesus Christ meeting you at the point of your deepest need."

 His first book, The Christian Healing Ministry, was published in 1981.
 Others followed, including Journey into Wholeness (1986), Questions about Healing (1988), A Healing House of Prayer (1987), and The Vision of Dorothy Kerin (1991).

 Morris and Anne found themselves overwhelmed with requests to preach about Christian healing after the publication of The Christian Healing Ministry, and the Archbishop of York sent Morris on sabbatical, but on their return to work, he was given an unpaid appointment as special adviser on health and healing to the Archbishop of Canterbury, and the Archbishop of York from 1983 to 1995.

 In 1983, Morris was appointed as assistant bishop to the Bishop of Bath and Wells, a post he held up to 1987.

 It was around this time that the couple were offered a building – Whitehill Chase in Bordon, Hampshire – plus annual funding for the work of Christian healing.
 This saw the genesis of the Acorn Christian Healing Foundation.
-The foundation, co-founded by Morris, is still based there.
+The foundation, co-founded by Morris, now operates remotely across the UK with Acorn Christian Healing Hubs.

 After his retirement, the couple returned to Chichester, living in the cathedral's close and attending cathedral worship every day.
 Morris was invited to be an honorary assistant bishop in 1987.
 He was also a canon and prebendary of the cathedral (Bracklesham) from 1992 to 2003.